tovicheung/whack-a-mole/README.md

 # Whack a mole (on steroids)
-This is a game I made for my CS50 final project
+This is whack a mole with additional powerups I made for my CS50 final project.

 ## Play the game
 1. Clone the repo